synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/PointerInputEvent.md

 > `readonly` **isTrusted**: `boolean`

-Returns true if event was dispatched by the user agent, and false otherwise.
+The **`isTrusted`** read-only property of the when the event was generated by the user agent (including via user actions and programmatic methods such as HTMLElement.focus()), and `false` when the event was dispatched via The only exception is the `click` event, which initializes the `isTrusted` property to `false` in user agents.

 [MDN Reference](https://developer.mozilla.org/docs/Web/API/Event/isTrusted)